itsjustdj/movie-catalog/README.md

 There is a movie catalog screen cap.jpg file so you can see how it should look.

-_This is loosely based on the project in Alan Forbes's book The Joy of PHP._
+_Disclaimer: This is loosely based on the project in Alan Forbes's book The Joy of PHP.
+Please don't use for commercial purposes._

 ## Instructions
 This is best done on your local machine using MAMP, XAMP or something like that.